ahoang14/-Lolita-skin/README.md

 uhh idk how much css u kno but gl trying to adjust it my codes a mess

-theres a separate mobile file that u have to make a parent of main
+make the main skin first and add the rest as parents